Australia hits banks with higher taxes to bring budget back into black

 Standard & Poor's did not immediately comment on the budget.

-But Australian Bankers' Association Chief Executive Anna Bligh criticised the new tax, which Morrison warned banks against passing on to consumers.
+But Australian Bankers' Association Chief Executive Anna Bligh criticized the new tax, which Morrison warned banks against passing on to consumers.

 "Contrary to the government's claim that the tax will only be levied on banking liabilities, the reality is that it will affect the entire banking system," Bligh said in a statement.
 "This new tax is not a well thought out policy response to a public interest issue, it is a political tax grab to cover a budget black hole."